 Mattilda's novels include So Many Ways to Sleep Badly (City Lights 2008) and Pulling Taffy (Suspect Thoughts 2003).
 She is the editor of four additional nonfiction anthologies, Nobody Passes: Rejecting the Rules of Gender and Conformity (Seal 2007), That’s Revolting!
 Queer Strategies for Resisting Assimilation (Soft Skull 2004; 2008), Dangerous Families: Queer Writing on Surviving (Haworth 2004; Routledge), and Tricks and Treats: Sex Workers Write about Their Clients (Haworth 2000; Routledge), which also appears in Italian (Effepi Libri 2007).

 Mattilda has written for a variety of publications, including the New York Times Book Review, San Francisco Chronicle, BOMB, Bookforum, Boston Review, The Baffler, n+1, Ploughshares, Fence, Literary Hub, Electric Literature, Truthout, Utne Reader, AlterNet, Bitch, Bookslut, Denver Quarterly, The Stranger, and the Los Angeles Review of Books.
-For ten years Mattilda was the reviews editor and a columnist for the feminist magazine Make/shift, and she’s now part of the editorial collective for the Anarchist Review of Books.
+For ten years Mattilda was the reviews editor and a columnist for the feminist magazine Make/shift.

 Mattilda made a short 16mm film, All That Sheltering Emptiness, in collaboration with Joey Carducci.
 The film premiered in 2010 at the Rotterdam International Film Festival, and has screened around the world.